 Apart from the comfort of using an online pharmacy to order your medication, online pharmacies do not have any other specific advantage.
 In fact, the disadvantages are far more than the one advantage.

-Online pharmacies might be easier to use but they might also put consumer’s health into jeopardy.
+Online pharmacies might be easier to use but they might also put consumer’s health in jeopardy.
 With online pharmacies, there is no ‘checkpoint’ to evaluate the drug being delivered.
 Online pharmacies have been known to cut corners to gain profit.
 More often will a pill that has less amount of medicine than the dosage you ordered.

 In some cases, the pill might contain the right amount of drug but with the addition of a harmful chemical or the entire pill may be harmful for consumption but cheaper to make.

-Furthermore, these pharmacies sell prescription-only drugs without prescription.
+Furthermore, these pharmacies sell prescription-only drugs without prescriptions.
 This makes it easier for people suffering from substance abuse problems to get access to these drugs.
 Some online pharmacies in the UK also sold codeine in their online store, resulting in an increase in addiction rates.

 What’s even more worrying is that these pharmacies do not just sell the medications that are FDA approved but also medications that aren’t licensed or approved yet.
 This can cause severe damage to a person’s health, especially since most consumers do not check if a medication is approved or not.
 Most consumers automatically assume any medication in the pharmacy to be approved for normal use.